NVIDIA/aistore/docs/msgp.md

 ## Introduction

-MsgPack is a binary exchange format that provides better performance and lower bandwidth usage comparing to JSON.
+MsgPack (aka "MessagePack") is a binary exchange format that provides better performance and lower bandwidth usage comparing to JSON.
 To make a struct MsgPack-compatible, add tags to the struct in the same way you add JSON tags.

 Example from `cmn/objlist.go`: